-- General (Ortako drutvo) and limited liability partnerships (Komanditno drutvo): The former are less formal and all partners maintain full liability for company debts.
-For the latter, limited partners are only liable up to the amount they invest and don’t have the same powers of general partners.
+- General (Ortako drutvo) and limited liability partnerships (Komanditno drutvo): The former is less formal, and all partners maintain full liability for company debts.
+For the latter, limited partners are only liable for the amount they invest and don’t have the same powers as general partners.

 - Sole proprietorships: These are small companies with no capital requirements or protection for the owner’s personal assets.